zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: And it has, in the end, it has the opposite effect.

-**ZMD**: Christiano has written somewhere that he didn't he didn't think an equilibrium of DeepMind is the only one who works on AGI forever, he didn't think that was stable anyway.
+**ZMD**: Christiano [has written somewhere that](https://www.greaterwrong.com/posts/3S4nyoNEEuvNsbXt8/common-misconceptions-about-openai/comment/SkFYDT4J3GpxEAxrF) he didn't think an equilibrium of DeepMind is the only one who works on AGI forever, he didn't think that was stable anyway.

-**CM**: I really question this this idea that this is going to be built no matter what, so we're we're going to build it.
+**CM**: I really question this idea that this is going to be built no matter what, so we're going to build it.

 **ZMD**: Yudkowsky has changed his mind about this.
 There's the book coming out in September, _If Anyone Builds It, Everyone Dies_, that's lobbying for an international treaty to not build it.
 So nowadays the plan is, our only hope—this probably won't work, but our only hope is to get governments to make people not build it.